 These are the people who caught most of the brunt of some of my more unreasonable expectations, and if any happen to read this, I apologize.
 Like I said, the people who volunteered in our youth ministries weren’t professionals, they just want to love kids and use their gifts to bring other’s to Christ.
 This didn’t mean I lowered my expectations for behavior or responsibility, but I learned to take people where they were at and worked with them to get better if the they wanted to be.

 Grown ups are just teenagers with wrinkles.
 They come equipped with all the same fears and insecurities as teenagers.
 This is why many adults want to work with teens because they still feel like outsiders and want to convey their stories of what it was like for them growing up and how they made it through.
 I wanted them to read books, understand youth ministry philosophy and attend seminars with me.
 Summed up, I wanted them to love learning as much as I did, and that was an unreasonable expectation.

 What I finally resolved as fair expectations,

 - Be prepared to do your part

-- Keep your spiritual life in order to benefit yourself and to be an example to the kids you are serving.
+- Keep your spiritual life in order to benefit yourself and to be an example to your peers.

 - Come to the once a month meeting to plan and pray.